jbard810/Forex-Conversion-Tool/README.md

-# FOREX-Web-App
+# Forex-Web-App
-A web app for the display and conversion of FOREX pairs.
+A web app for the display and conversion of Forex pairs.